-All members of Eastern West Virginia Community and Technical College community, including faculty, staff, students, and visitors are prohibited from possessing firearms, weapons, or explosives (hereafter collectively referred to as "WEAPONS") on the premises of the college or in any building (please refer to BP 6.22).
+All members of Eastern West Virginia Community and Technical College community, including faculty, staff, students, and visitors are permitted to possess concealed firearm weapons with current and valid licenses, lawfully issued by the State of West Virginia pursuant to W. Va.
+Code ß 61-7-4 or 61-7-4a or a current and valid license or permit recognized under W. Va.
+Code ß 61-7-6a; and/or deadly weapons (hereafter collectively referred to as instruments designed to produce serious bodily injury or death or is readily adaptable to such use) on the premises of the college or in any building unless specifically stated otherwise (please refer to BP 6.16).